-Every half term we have a different theme to think about in Collective Worship.
+Every half term, we have a different theme to think about in Collective Worship which is either linked to our values or a local/global issue.
 We are very lucky to have a number of different visitors from local churches who come to lead Collective Worship and everyone bases their talk around the theme for that half term.

 Once a week we have ‘Celebration Worship’ when we mark achievements people have made during the week.
 Children are nominated to receive a ‘Red Badge’ which they then wear for the rest of the week as a sign that they have received a commendation.
 During Celebration Worship we also announce which two people have been chosen to wear the ‘Red Scarves’ for the week.
 This is a very special award which is given for exemplary behaviour and shows the whole school community who has been recognised to be a good role model for behaviour.